robertlestak/procx/README.md

 ### GCP BQ

 The `gcp-bq` driver will retrieve the next message from the specified BigQuery table, and pass it to the process.
 Upon successful completion of the process, it will execute the specified query to update / remove the work from the table.
-By default, it is assumed that a single value (single column and row) is returned by `-gcp-bq-retrieve-query`.
-You can optionally set `-gcp-bq-query-key` and return a unique key column and work value as the second column.
-This then enables you to template your `-gcp-bq-clear-query` and `-gcp-bq-fail-query` queries with the `{{key}}` placeholder.
+By default, the row data will be returned as a JSON object, unless `-gcp-bq-retrieve-field` is specified, in which case only the specifed field will be returned.

 ```bash
 export GOOGLE_APPLICATION_CREDENTIALS="/path/to/credentials.json"